Werner Schröer: Squadron leader

+On 22 July, III.
+Gruppe moved to an airfield named Haggag el Qasaba located approximately 35 km southeast of Mersa Matruh.
+When on 26/27 July, the Battle of El Alamein ended with a stalemate, aerial combat for III.
+Gruppe lessoned.
+Aerial combat increased again on Rommel launched Unternehmen Brandung (Operation Surf) leading to the Battle of Alam el Halfa.
+Following his 31st aerial victory, Schröer was awarded the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) in August 1942.
+On 3 September, the Gruppe was moved closer to El Alamein and moved to an airfield named Turbiya located approximately halfway between El Dabaa and El Alamein.
+Here on 8 September, Schröer claimed two Spitfires shot down, his 32nd and 33rd aerial victories.
+The following day, he was awarded the German Cross in Gold (Deutsches Kreuz in Gold).

-On 30 September 1942, Schröer was leading 8.
-Staffel on a Stuka escort mission covering the withdrawal of the group and relieving the outward escort, III./Jagdgeschwader 53 (JG 53—53rd Fighter Wing), which had been deployed to support JG 27 in Africa.
+On 15 September, Schröer claimed six aerial victories, five P-40s and a Spitfire, making him an "ace-in-a-day" and taking his total to 40 aerial victories.
+According to Brown, these claims on 15 September are a matter of controversy.
+That day, JG 27 submitted claims for 26 aircraft shot down—including six by Schröer.
+In fact only five Allied aircraft were shot down in aerial combat that day.
+That day, Schröer's Front Flying Clasp of the Luftwaffe was upgraded to Gold (Frontflugspange in Gold).
+On 30 September, Schröer was leading 8.
+Staffel on a Ju 87 escort mission covering the withdrawal of the group and relieving the outward escort, III.
+Gruppe of Jagdgeschwader 53 (JG 53—53rd Fighter Wing), which had been deployed to support JG 27 in Africa.
 Hans-Joachim Marseille's 3.
 Staffel visually sighted the RAF fighters but were unable to make contact.
 Marseille vectored Schröer onto the enemy aircraft.
 Marseille heard Schröer claim a Spitfire over the radio at 10:30.
 Both flights remained airborne over the next hour on patrol.
 At 11:30 Marseille radioed his engine was smoking and his flight escorted him to German lines.
 Marseille bailed out but struck the vertical stabilizer and fell to earth without his parachute deploying.
-Schröer arrived near 3 staffel in time to see Marseille's Bf 109 hit the ground but saw no parachute.
+Schröer arrived near 3.
+Staffel in time to see Marseille's Bf 109 hit the ground but saw no parachute.
 He later learned of Marseille's death.